dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Whenever a copy constructor is defined for a struct all implicit blitting is disabled for
+When a copy constructor is defined for a `struct`, all implicit blitting is disabled for
-that struct:
+that `struct`:

 ```d
 struct A